 Here's another example of making the American soldier look like a cold blooded murdered.
 And it comes from good ol' Hollywood again.
 Have you seen the movie "Full Metal Jacket" and the part where the helicopter door gunner is shooting at innocent civilians?
 He states: "ANYONE THAT RUNS IS A VC, ANYONE THAT STANDS STILL IS A WELL DISCIPLINED VC".
-Holly cow!
+Holly shit!!
 I was a door gunner.
 If I had the stupidity to fire at civilians that weren't threatening me or the ship I would have been court-martialed and hung out to dry.
-On a helicopter there are two pilots and a crew chief.
+On a helicopter, besides the gunner, there are two pilots and a crew chief.
 Any one of them would have ordered the gunner to stop.
 Yet the movie goer was led to believe that events like that happened all the time.
 It didn't.
 It is simply Hollywood crap.

 Below are some interesting myths and facts.
 The below information was picked from another site and written by another person (I don't remember from where).
 I am only repeating here what was written there: